Computer Systems Engineering

 - Graduates successfully engage in lifelong learning experiences such as graduate education, short courses, technical talks, conferences, training programs, community groups, and writing and/or publishing papers.

 While in high school, students can prepare for entering and succeeding in the university engineering program.
-In order to be the best prepared, students should complete the following high school courses with grades of C or better:
+In order to be the best prepared, students should complete the following high school courses with a minimum grade of C:

 Students successfully completing the above courses should be prepared to enroll in the first year of courses that count toward the engineering degree.
 Students without the above preparatory courses will need to take equivalent university courses before taking some of the first year of courses that count toward the engineering degree.